mahmadsaid/tap20_ahmad/doc/_build/html/_sources/index.rst.txt

 ..
-Week 5 documentation master file, created by sphinx-quickstart on Thu Aug 16 08:42:37 2018.
+CarDoc documentation master file, created by sphinx-quickstart on Mon Jan 28 22:26:50 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Week 5's documentation!
+Welcome to CarDoc's documentation!
 ==================================

 .. toctree::